domenicquirl/comprehensive-rust/src/lifetimes/exercise.md

 - In this exercise there are various cases where protobuf parsing might fail, e.g. if you try to parse an `i32` when there are fewer than 4 bytes left in the data buffer.
 In normal Rust code we'd handle this with the `Result` enum, but for simplicity in this exercise we panic if any errors are encountered.
-On day 4 we'll cover error handling in Rust in more detail.
+In session 8 we'll cover error handling in Rust in more detail.

 </details>